How Is Creosote Buildup A Health Hazard?

 There’s no way to stop the buildup of black residue in your fireplace or flue.
-While certified chimney sweepspush for regular chimney cleaning, homeowners wonder how black markings could harm them.
+While chimney sweeps crestview fl push for regular chimney cleaning, homeowners wonder how black markings could harm them.

 Numerous “DIY hacks” circulate the internet and promise to save homeowners money.
 Just check out this post by Creative Masonry and Chimney that debunks a few chimney cleaning myths.